infinite-void/Training-A-Simple-Neural-Network/README.md

 Accuracy of the model :
 The model achieves an accuracy of about 95% with the given 60000 trianing examples in train_mnist.csv and 10000 test examples in test_mnist.csv.
 The model achieves an accuracy of about 99% by combining the training and test data together(70000 examples in total) for training and testing on the test set.
 This idea was given here : https://www.kaggle.com/c/digit-recognizer/discussion/61480.
-Still I am not for combining the test data to training data.